Acts 9:7 with Acts 22:9

 Versions like the NASB, NIV, NET and ESV tell us in Acts 9:7 that the men traveling with Paul stood speechless HEARING A VOICE, but seeing no man.
 But then in Acts 22:9 these three modern versions then tell us that the men did not UNDERSTAND the voice of the one who was speaking to Paul.
 The verb in both verses is akouo which means to hear.

 It does not literally mean "to understand".
 This would be the verb sunieemi which is found in Acts 7:25 and 28:26 - "but they understood not", "ye shall hear, and shall not understand" or as in Luke 8:10 and many other passages "hearing they might not understand".
-It's possible to translate akouo as "to hear" but this is not at all the usual meaning of the word.
+It's possible to translate akouo as "to understand" but this is not at all the usual meaning of the word.

 I am not saying the modern versions are wrong by translating the word as "understand", but I AM saying that the KJB is by no means in error or "a contradiction".
 It is absolutely correct.
 All you have to do is THINK a little bit to see the truth of it.